 Mandated Training Requirements

-For the purpose of efficiency and consistency, Everett Public Schools has implemented the Vector Solutions online delivery system for the following trainings:
+Upon hiring, all new employees are required to complete a series of New Hire trainings online, via Vector Solutions.
+Substitute Employees are required to complete annual trainings between July 1st and September 30th.

+Substitute employees will be compensated as follows:

+4.5 hours for New Hire Training

-1.5 hours f
+1.5 hours for Annual Mandatory Training

-Back Injury and Lifting

-Bloodborne Pathogen Exposure Prevention

-Boundary Invasion

-Bullying: Recognition and Response

-District Employee Handbook

-Health Emergencies: Overview

-McKinney-Vento Homeless Assistance Act

-What Every Employee Must Be Told

-School Handbooks and Policies & Procedures

 These trainings are a condition of employment.
 If you have questions regarding these mandated trainings and/or the Vector Solutions system, Michelle Olson at 425-385-4127 or email molson2@everettsd.org.
 All Vector training is required to be completed within 30 days of orientation.
 Please click on the link below to access the training portal.